The #UNIGNORABLE Issues

 - UWPH participates in housing and homelessness committees across Perth and Huron

-- Huron-identified community issue.
-The focus is on ending chronic homelessness including three new beds at Huron Turning Point transitional home for men, immediate shelter in cold months, a new housing advocate to find and provide ongoing support for successful tenancy and increased support for youth and women
+- In Huron County, the focus is on ending chronic homelessness through programs including Huron Turning Point transition home for men, immediate shelter in cold months and increased support for women and youth

-Spencer needed a safe place to stay while dealing with trauma from sexual abuse.
-Thanks to help from a United Way-supported program, Spencer got a fresh chance at a better life.
+Leon lost everything he’d worked for, including his home when his employer terminated him.
+Thanks to help from a United Way-supported program, Leon got a fresh chance at a better life.

 Mental Health